The Sitting Closer to Friends than Enemies Problem in the Circumference: Related Work and Our Contributions

 \section{Related Work and Our Contributions}

 The SCFE problem was first introduced by Kermarrec et al. in \cite{kermarrec2011can}.
-In their work, Kermarrec and Thraves focused in the SCFE problem in $\mathbb{R}$.
-They presented some families of signed graphs without valid drawing on $\mathbb{R}$.
-They gave a characterization of the set of signed graphs with valid drawing on $\mathbb{R}$.
-Such characterization was also used to give a polynomial time algorithm to decide whether a complete signed graph has a valid drawing or not, and to find one in case the answer is positive.
+In their work, Kermarrec and Thraves studied the SCFE problem in $\mathbb{R}$.
+They presented families of signed graphs without a valid distance drawing in $\mathbb{R}$.
+They also gave a characterization of the set of signed graphs with a valid distance drawing in $\mathbb{R}$.
+Such characterization was then used by the authors to construct a polynomial time decision algorithm for complete signed graphs with a valid distance drawing in $\mathbb{R}$.

-Afterwords, Cygan et al. in \cite{cygan2015sitting} proved that the SCFE problem on $\mathbb{R}$ is NP-Complete.
-Nevertheless, they gave a new and more precise characterization of the set of complete signed graphs with valid drawing on $\mathbb{R}$ that says that a complete signed graph $G$ has a valid drawing on $\mathbb{R}$ if and only if $G^+$ is a unit interval graph.
+Afterwards, Cygan et al. in \cite{cygan2015sitting} proved that the SCFE problem in $\mathbb{R}$ is NP-Complete.
+In addition, they gave another characterization of the set of complete signed graphs with a valid distance drawing in $\mathbb{R}$.
+This characterization says that a complete signed graph $S$ has a valid distance drawing in $\mathbb{R}$ if and only if $S^+$ is a proper interval graph.

-Based on the previous NP-Completeness result, Garcia Pardo et al. in \cite{pardo2015embedding} studied an optimization version of the SCFE problem on $\mathbb{R}$ where the goal is to find a drawing that minimizes the number of violations of condition (\ref{cond:valid}) in Definition \ref{cond:valid}.
-They proved that when the signed graph $G$ is complete, local minimums for their optimization problem coincide with local minimums of the well known \emph{Quadratic Assignment} problem applied to $G^+$.
+Based on the previous NP-Completeness result, Garcia Pardo et al. in \cite{pardo2015embedding} studied an optimization version of the SCFE problem in $\mathbb{R}$ where the goal is to find a drawing that minimizes the number of violations of condition \eqref{cond:valid} in the definition of a valid distance drawing.
+They proved that when the signed graph $S$ is complete, local minimums for their optimization problem coincide with local minimums of the well known \emph{Quadratic Assignment} problem applied to $S^+$.
 Moreover, they studied experimentally two heuristics, showing that a greedy heuristic has a good performance at the moment of recognition of graphs that have an optimal solution with zero errors (problem that is NP-Complete).
+Pardo et al. in \cite{pardo2020basic} improved the experimental results on this problem presenting a \emph{basic variable neighborhood search} algorithm.

-Spaen et al. in \cite{spaen2017rk} studied the SCFE problem from a different perspective.
-They studied the problem of finding $L(n)$, the smallest dimension $k$ such that any signed graph on $n$ vertices has a valid drawing in $\mathbb{R}^k$, with respect to euclidean distance.
-They showed that $L(n) = n - 2$ by demonstrating that any signed graph on $n$ vertices has a valid drawing in $\mathbb{R}^{n-2}$ and that there exists a signed graph on $n$ vertices that does not have a valid drawing in $\mathbb{R}^{n-3}$.
+Spaen et al. in \cite{spaen2020dimension} studied the SCFE problem from a different perspective.
+They studied the problem of finding $L(n)$, defined as the smallest dimension $k$ such that any signed graph on $n$ vertices has a valid distance drawing in $\mathbb{R}^k$, with respect to Euclidean distance.
+They showed that $\log_5 (n-3) \leq L(n) \leq n - 2$.